Uniting Indigenous Peoples

 First Nations Chief Avrol Looking Horse awarded the (World Peace Through Compassion) Award during the 83rd birthday celebration of His Holiness the 14th Dalai Lama, in New York City.
 The celebration was concluded with Chief Avrol Looking Horse gifted the Indigenous Unity Flag at the end of the Prayer ceremony.

-We registered a new domain name in an effort to consolidate volunteer agendas, social media and programs that promote the use of our flag as a symbol and an informal uniform social contract of non-state unity (brotherhood) with their like-minded fellows.
+We registered our new domain name two years ago in an effort to consolidate volunteer agendas, social media and programs that promote the use of our flag as a symbol and an informal uniform social contract of non-state unity (brotherhood) with their like-minded fellows, our hopes are to use the flag to develop and continue to foster goodwill by and for indigenous peoples all around the world.
+Many have connected the flag also with the United Nations Sustainable Development Goals (SDGs) Initiatives, this is great.